RhysQuilter/perfect-parking-fyp/docs/thesis.md

 28\. {% endblock %}

-## HTML Template for Displaying Parking Monitor Information with Distance CalculationGetting user's location
+## HTML Template for Displaying Parking Monitor Information with Distance Calculation Getting user's location

 This JavaScript code defines a function called setPosition that checks if the user\'s browser supports geolocation.
 If it does, it uses the